2K20TC/testcase-verifier/README.md

 - `-c CC` denotes the compiler to use.
 By default, it is set to `cc`, which should work in most cases.

+- `-s SOLUTION_NAME` is used to set the name of the solution source file within a problem.
+By default, this is `solution.c`.

 - `-d PATH` denotes the project path.
 By default, it is set to the current directory.
 Use this option if the script is being invoked from outside the project directory.

 - `-h` to display help contents.